nalderson/project-1/README.md

     - The snake should be able to eat food to grow bigger
     - The game should end when the snake hits the wall or itself
     - Snake speeds up as it eats more

+You can check out the deployed project here: [](https://nalderson.github.io/project-1/)

 Technologies Used:
 - HTML5